BuildOnViction/docs/docs/general/faq.md

 	To stake TOMO you need to vote for masternode candidates by sending TOMO to each candidates specific voting-address using the official governance d-App: TomoMaster.`
 	The top-150 most voted candidates will become masternodes.
-	Token holders can also un-vote candidates, but the tokens will be locked for the next 48 hours (8,640 blocks) after the un-voting.
+	Token holders can also un-vote candidates, but the tokens will be locked for the next 96 epochs / 8,640 blocks (approx. 48 hours) after the un-voting.

 	Masternode token deposits, and all tokens used to vote for masternodes will enter the staking program, and earn block rewards in each epoch, plus any fees.
 	Tokens used to vote for candidates who do not become masternodes will not earn staking rewards.